NREL/pywtk/README.md

 memory usage: 94.5 KB
 None
 ```
-* Retrieval of forecast data for multiple sites for a Well Known Text descriptor for specified attributes and timespan
+* Retrieval of forecast data for multiple sites for a Well Known Text descriptor for specified attributes and years

   ```python
 import pandas